Northern Thai language: Northern Thai and Standard Thai

 The tables below present the differences between Northern Thai and Standard Thai.

 Different sounds

-Unlike Northern Thai, Standard Thai lacks palatal nasal sound (/ɲ/).
-Thus, the palatal nasal sound (/ɲ/) and the palatal approximant sound (/j/) in Northern Thai both correspond to the palatal approximant sound in Standard Thai:
+Unlike Northern Thai, Standard Thai lacks alveolo-palatal nasal sound (/ɲ/).
+Thus, the alveolo-palatal nasal sound (/ɲ/) and the palatal approximant sound (/j/) in Northern Thai both correspond to the palatal approximant sound in Standard Thai:

-Unlike Northern Thai, Standard Thai lacks a high-falling tone ([˥˧]).
-The high falling tone ([˥˧]) and falling tone ([˥˩]) in Northern Thai both correspond to the falling tone in Standard Thai ([˥˩]).
+Unlike Northern Thai, Standard Thai lacks a high-mid-falling tone ([˥˧]).
+The high-mid falling tone ([˥˧]) and high-falling tone ([˦˩]) in Northern Thai both correspond to the falling tone in Standard Thai ([˦˩]).

 Different words

 Many words differ from Standard Thai greatly:

 Similar words

 There is not a straightforward correspondence between the tones of Northern and Standard Thai.
 It also depends on the initial consonant, as can be seen from the merged Gedney tone boxes for Standard Thai and the accent of Chiang Mai: